- Student Life

 How do I find out about activities?

 Student Activities posts flyers and notices for almost every activity on bulletin boards located in each building throughout campus.
-Another valuable resource is The Binnekill, a newsletter produced by the Public Relations Department in the Office of Planning and Development.
+Another valuable resource is The Binnekill, a monthly newsletter produced by the Public Relations Office in the Office of Planning, Accountability and Advancement.
 It is your source for information about College news, upcoming events, sports, student profiles and faculty/staff news.
-Hard copies of the Binnekill are available near the Security Desk in Elston Hall and outside the Library in the Begley Building.
+Hard copies of The Binnekill are available near the Security Desk in Elston Hall and outside the Library in the Begley Building.
 It can also be found online.

 All this sounds good, but why should I get involved?